Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Adverse reactions in a CUP must be reported in the same manner as for marketed products.
 See Regulation (EC) No 726/2004, Article 24(1) and Article 25.

-If the applicant wishes to make significant changes to the protocol, the amendment must be submitted for approval by NOMA.
-Significant changes are defined as those likely to have a substantial impact on patient safety or physical/mental integrity, or on the quality and safety of the investigational medicinal product.
-The same procedures apply as for applications to amend clinical trials.
+If the applicant wishes to make substantial amendments to the protocol, the amendment must be submitted for approval by NOMA.
+Substantial amendments are defined as those likely to have a substantial impact on patient safety or physical/mental integrity, or on the quality and safety of the investigational medicinal product.
+The same principles as for amendments to clinical trials apply.
 If NOMA does not object to the amendment within 35 days, the application is considered approved.

-New patients can be included until the price has been set, and the product is commercially available in Norway.
+New patients may be included until the medicinal product has been priced and is commercially available in Norway.
 Please, also see website Nye Metoder for information (only available in Norwegian).

 Termination

-NOMA can terminate a CUP if it is deemed necessary for safety reasons or other relevant considerations.
+NOMA can terminate a CUP if it is deemed necessary, for safety reasons or following other relevant considerations.